abbott567/accessible-marp-decks/src/decks/common-wcag-failures/slides.md

 ## A years worth of audit data

 Central Digital and Data Office (CDD) have released a years worth of audit data, and found most failures are on a handful of criteria.
-This echos our experience too.
+This echoes our experience too.

 <!-- _footer: '[Accessibility monitoring of public sector websites and mobile apps 2020-2021](https://www.gov.uk/government/publications/accessibility-monitoring-of-public-sector-websites-and-mobile-apps-2020-2021/accessibility-monitoring-of-public-sector-websites-and-mobile-apps-2020-2021)' -->